top of page

 Minor Procedures

-Minor procedures such as carpal tunnel, tendon sheath release, mucous cyst and ganglion excision are commonly performed in our local theatre, which runs on a Wednesday.
+Minor procedures such as carpal tunnel, tendon sheath release, mucous cyst and ganglion excision are commonly performed in our local theatre, which runs on Weeks 1&2 on a Monday and Weeks 3 &4 on a Wednesday.
 All procedures are usually completed within 30 – 45 minutes.

-• Procedures are carried out under local anaesthetic so there is no need to fast before surgery.
+• Procedures are carried out under local anesthetic so there is no need to fast before surgery.

 • If you are on Warfarin or Dabigatran, you will need to stop 48 hours before your surgery and commence 24 hours after your surgery.
 Please discuss with your surgeon if you have any concerns.